GoogleCloudPlatform/gke-fqdnnetworkpolicies-golang/README.md

 To prevent this behavior, set the `fqdnnetworkpolicies.networking.gke.io/delete-policy` annotation to `abandon` on the NetworkPolicy.

+There might be scenarios where IPv6 AAAA lookups are not desired or supported in the resulting NetworkPolicy.
+To skip AAAA loopups set the `fqdnnetworkpolicies.networking.gke.io/aaaa-lookups` annotation to `skip`

 ## Limitations

 There are a few functional limitations to FQDNNetworkPolicies: